Bucklin, Kansas

 Bucklin is a city in Ford County, Kansas, United States.
 As of the 2020 census, the population of the city was 727.
+It is located along U.S. Route 54 highway.

 History

 The community was originally called Corbitt when it was laid out about 1885.
 It was renamed Bucklin in 1887, after Bucklin Township.

 Bucklin was incorporated in 1909.
 It was situated at the junction of two railroads.